 Memphis in Hall County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 7 other markers are within Hall County Courthouse (about 300 feet away, measured in a direct line); First Presbyterian Church of Memphis (approx. 0.2 miles away); Quanah Parker Trail (approx. half a mile away); Old Fairview Cemetery (approx. Ύ mile away); Newlin Cemetery (approx. 9.9 miles away); Rowe Cemetery (approx. 13½ miles away); Quail Cemetery (approx. 15.7 miles away).
+At least 7 other markers are within 16 miles of this marker, measured as the crow flies.
+Hall County Courthouse (approx. 0.4 miles away); Hall County (approx. half a mile away); First Presbyterian Church of Memphis (approx. 0.6 miles away); Old Fairview Cemetery (approx. ¾ mile away); Newlin Cemetery (approx. 9.4 miles away); Rowe Cemetery (approx. 14 miles away); Quail Cemetery (approx. 15.8 miles away).

 Also see . . .
 Quanah Parker Trail website about the Arrow Monument installation.
 (Submitted on July 12, 2020.)

 Credits.
 This page was last revised on July 13, 2020.
 It was originally submitted on July 12, 2020, by Allen Lowrey of Amarillo, Texas.
 This page has been viewed 159 times since then and 48 times this year.
 Photos: 1, 2, 3. submitted on July 12, 2020, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.